MRYingLEE/Portfolio_GYM/README.md

 So we need performance and risk metrics built in, not only as STATE, but also as REWARD of RL environment.

 The action/reward space parts are modified from Bitcoin-Trader-RL (https://github.com/notadamking/Bitcoin-Trader-RL).
-Also, I use the same demo data.
+Also, I use the same demo data (https://www.kaggle.com/mczielinski/bitcoin-historical-data).

 One time training has 63525 epoches (40 steps per epoche) and get the following risk metrics:
 ![Median](https://github.com/MRYingLEE/Portfolio_GYM/blob/master/median.png "Median")